Finasteride for Hair Loss: Does It Work?

 • The production of fewer hairs — or none at all

-By halting the production of DHT, it gives your hair follicles a chance to rest, recover, and restimulate to start regrowing hair.
+By halting the production of DHT, finasteride gives your hair follicles a chance to rest, recover, and restimulate to start regrowing hair.

-Like most medications, including the humble panadol, finasteride can cause side effects.
-These are usually mild, affect a tiny portion of patients, and go away over time.
+Like most medications, including the humble paracetamol, finasteride can cause side effects.
+These are usually mild, affecting a tiny portion of patients, and tend to go away over time.

-The most common side effects for 1 mg finasteride per day include:
+The most common side effects of 1 mg of finasteride per day include:

 • Erectile dysfunction